pkulak/filverblue/README.md

 The Fedora version is removed (use the Flatpak version instead).

+### RPM Fusion

+Sometimes you just gotta have a package or two from RPM Fusion.
+This container installs the RPM Fusion repos, installs any packages from `rpm-fusion`, then uninstalls the repos, keeping everything clean and tidy.

 ## Usage

 Warning: This is an experimental feature and should not be used in production (yet), (however it's pretty close).
 Depending on the version of rpm-ostree on your system you might need to pass an additional `--experimental` flag